Steven-Kha/BattleshipXcom/README.md

 https://www.youtube.com/watch?v=j48LtUkZRjU&list=PLPV2KyIb3jR5QFsefuO2RlAgWEz6EvVi6

-Add youtube video title you are watching and summarize any significant information that can be used
+Add youtube video title you are watching and summarize any significant information that can be used.

 Add timestamps to significantly important chapters of a video

 end of Unity Notes
 # Revision History